 Don’t Deliver Us from Evil (France, 1971)

-It may be a truism that rebellion is born out of repression, but acknowledging such is essential to discussing Don’t Deliver Us from Evil.
+Rebellion could barely exist without repression.
 After all, if there were nothing against which to rebel, what would an act of rebellion entail?
-This was exemplified by Aleister Crowley, who spent his entire life rebelling against his strict and dour childhood, raised by parents who were devout members of Plymouth Brethren.
-In Crowley’s case, this led to a life of decadence, sexual experimentation, drugs and the refutation of religion through magick, leading to his epithet as the “wickedest man in the world”.
+This was exemplified by Aleister Crowley, who spent his entire life rebelling against his strict and dour childhood, his parents devout members of Plymouth Brethren.
+In Crowley’s case, this led to a life of decadence, sexual experimentation, drugs and the refutation of religion through magick, leading to his moniker as the “wickedest man in the world”.
 If he had been born into a more permissive household, the world may never have known him as more than a mountaineer and second-rate poet.

 This type of rebellion is at the heart of Don’t Deliver Us from Evil, a very French look at the pernicious acts performed by two Catholic schoolgirls who decide to embrace evil in the form of Satanism.
 The story was inspired by the real-life 1954 Parker-Hulme murder case in Christchurch, New Zealand, the same case which served as the basis of Peter Jackson’s later film, Heavenly Creatures.
 While Heavenly Creatures aims to be a representation of the actual events, Don’t Deliver Us from Evil is pure fiction.